Radiofrequency ablation (RFA) uses heat made by radio waves to treat cancer.

 Having radiofrequency ablation

 A nurse puts a small tube called a cannula into a vein in the back of your hand.
 They go with you to the imaging department.
-They help you to lay down on a treatment couch.
+They help you to lie down on a treatment couch.

 An anaesthetist injects an anaesthetic or a medicine to make you feel sleepy into the cannula.